Continuing Professional Education (CPE) helps ARMS members to:

 Individuals or organisations may make a case at any time for inclusion of any specific event, course or workplace activity to be added to this Register.
 All claims must be logged using the ARMS member's portal.

-Accredited members wishing to claim hours of CPE may do so via the ARMS member's portal.
-Note that the maximum claim for any conference relevant to the profession will be 8 hours and any other event relevant to the profession will be 7 hours per day.
+Accredited members wishing to claim hours of CPE should do so via the ARMS member's portal.
+Note that the maximum claim for any conference relevant to the profession will be 8 hours per full day of attendance and any other event relevant to the profession will be 7 hours per day.

-Members can obtain a listing of all approved CPE claims via the member's portal.
+Members can obtain a listing of all their individual approved CPE claims via the member's portal.

 The CPE working party shall be the final arbiter in decisions on the applicability of events/activities for CPE.
 The CPE working party meets quarterly in February, May, August and November to review CPE claims.